Camille-Le-Roy/Bootcamp_Data_Analytics/README.md

-# Python Data Analytics Bootcamp Overview
+# Python Data Analytics Bootcamp

-The Python Bootcamp is an intensive 16-week program designed to develop experts capable of solving complex problems using advanced data techniques and cutting-edge algorithms.
-The curriculum guides participants through a complete data project lifecycle, progressing from foundational software engineering to cloud-scale production deployment.
+This repository contains the educational content, curriculum architecture, and code frameworks that I built and taught in the context of my work as a Data Analytics Instructor.

+The modules transition from core object-oriented program design to performance optimization, geospatial analysis, and interactive data storytelling.

 ---